 Why issue all three tranches concurrently rather than staggering them?

 Cocoa export cycles are seasonal and volume-intensive.
-Issuing three tranches concurrently — at 90, 180, and 270days — allows us to match funding tenors to specific trade legs in our pipeline.
-A staggered approach would introduce execution risk: if market conditions tighten mid-year.
-Concurrent issuance locks in funding certainty across the crop season and allows investors to select the maturity profile that best matches their own liquidity preferences.
+Issuing three tranches concurrently — at 180, 270, and 364 days — allows us to match funding tenors to specific transaction phases in our pipeline.

 Is this a secure and well-governed investment?

 Yes.
 We’re currently rated A2 and A+ by GCR and DataPro respectively, placing us in line with the most credible CP issuers in the Nigerian market.
+These ratings are on a short-term horizon but we have BBB+ long term rating by GCR and an A+ long term rating by DataPro.
 We have a clean track record of servicing all short-term trade finance and bank facilities without default.
 There are no pending litigations, tax exposures, or contingent liabilities, and CP investors are not exposed to cross-default risks from any affiliate entities.
 Our governance framework, which underpins these ratings, is what gives the capital markets confidence in this issuance.

 Get in touch

-To invest or find out more, contact our Corporate Finance team at corporatefinanceteam@sunbeth.net or call 08147121004.
+To invest or find out more, contact our Corporate Finance team at corporatefinanceteam@sunbeth.net.
 We are ready to guide you through the process.